 From: Los Angeles, CA, USA

 The Doors were simultaneously spooky, sharp witted and playfully raunchy.
-Their blend of blues, swirling, hypnotic melodies and controversial lyrics helped usher psychedelia to the forefront of mainstream rock and roll and secured their position as one of the best bands to come out of the L.A. scene in the late 60s.
-Members included Ray Manzarek (keyboards, vocals), Robby Krieger (guitar), John Densmore (drums) and the self proclaimed "lizard king" himself, Jim Morrison (vocals).
+Their blend of blues, swirling, hypnotic melodies and controversial lyrics helped usher psychedelia to the forefront of mainstream rock and roll, and secured their position as one of the best bands to come out of the L.A. scene in the late 60s.
+Members included Ray Manzarek (keyboards, vocals), Robby Krieger (guitar), John Densmore (drums) and last but not least, the self proclaimed "lizard king" himself, Jim Morrison (lead vocals).

-The Doors were highly unusual compared to other rock groups because they did not have a full time bass player nor did they feature the instrument when playing live.
-Instead, Manzarek played the bass lines with his left hand on the newly invented Fender Rhodes bass keyboard, an offshoot of the well-known Fender Rhodes electric piano, playing other keyboards with his right hand.
+The Doors were highly unusual compared to other rock groups because they did not have a full time bass player, nor did they feature the instrument when playing live.
+Instead, Manzarek played the bass lines with his left hand on the newly invented Fender Rhodes bass keyboard (an offshoot of the well-known Fender Rhodes electric piano) while at the same time playing other keyboards with his right hand.
 On their studio albums, Manzarek shared bass keyboards with well known bass guitar session musicians like Jerry Scheff, Lonnie Mack, Harvey Brooks (of Bob Dylan and Bloomfield, Kooper & Stills fame), Douglas Lubahn (from Clear Light) and Ray Neapolitan (from the Cosmic Brotherhood).
-Many of The Doors' original songs were group compositions, with Morrison or Krieger contributing the lyrics and an initial melody, and the others providing harmonic and rhythmic suggestions, or even entire sections of song (i.e. - Manzarek's organ introduction to 'Light My Fire').
+Many of the Doors' original songs were group compositions, with Morrison or Krieger contributing the lyrics and an initial melody, and the others providing harmonic and rhythmic suggestions, or even entire sections of song (i.e. - Manzarek's organ introduction to 'Light My Fire').

-Like most bands, their follow up LP, 'Strange Days', was less spontaneous than their debut, but it is still praised for its evocative lyrics and atmosphere.
-The closing track, 'When The Music's Over', is similar to 'The End', lengthy and dramatic, and helped establish Morrison's reputation as the shaman of rock.
+Like most bands, their follow up LP (Strange Days) was recorded in a less spontaneous manner than their debut, but is still praised for its evocative lyrics and atmosphere.
+The closing track ('When The Music's Over') is similar to 'The End', lengthy and dramatic, and helped establish Morrison's reputation as the shaman of rock.
 The album was also commercially successful and features the now classic songs 'People Are Strange' and 'Love Me Two Times'.
-As a result of their success, the Doors forfeited their status as underground heroes, allowing Sixteen magazine to portray them as teen idols and their "spontaneous" stage-show was exposed as not-so-spontaneous.
+As a result of their continued success, the Doors forfeited their status as underground heroes, allowing Sixteen magazine to portray them as teen idols and expose the fact that their "spontaneous" stage-show was in reality, not so spontaneous.
 An article by Jerry Hopkins in the February 10, 1968 edition of Rolling Stone typified the fall from grace: "One shtick, or piece of stage-business, missing at the Shrine performance, was Morrison's carefully-executed 'accidental' fall from the stage into the crowd".
-For months this had been a part of the act and it got a lot of screams from the teenyboppers, but then a review appeared in a local newspaper which called the fall one of the phoniest things ever.
+For months, this routine had been a part of the group's act and had gotten a lot of screams from the teenyboppers, but when a review appeared in a local newspaper calling it out as one of the phoniest things ever, Morrison decided to stop doing it altogether.
 Morrison was asked if he had read the article and he replied "Yeah, and I guess he's right".
 Morrison did not take the fall that night at the Shrine.

-In the spring of 1968, the recording of their third LP, 'Waiting For The Sun' was marred by tension as a result of Morrison's increasing dependence on alcohol.
-Approaching the height of their popularity, the Doors played a series of outdoor shows that led to frenzied scenes between fans and police.
-The band began to branch out from their initial mold, mainly because they had exhausted their original cache of songs and began writing new material.
-It became their first #1 album and the single 'Hello, I Love You' was their second and last song to hit #1 in the U.S. There was also controversy with the song when critics pointed out its musical resemblance to the Kinks' 1965 hit 'All Day And All Of The Night'.
+In the spring of 1968, the recording of their third LP (Waiting For The Sun) was marred by tension as a result of Morrison's increasing dependence on alcohol.
+Approaching the height of their popularity, the Doors played a series of outdoor shows that led to frenzied skurmishes between fans and police.
+The band also began to branch out from their initial mold, mainly because they had exhausted their original cache of songs and were now writing brand new material.
+The record subsequently became their first #1 album and the single 'Hello, I Love You' was their second and last song to hit #1 in the U.S. Controversy also surrounded the song when critics pointed out its musical resemblance to the Kinks' 1965 hit 'All Day And All Of The Night'.
 Members of the Kinks have concurred and their guitarist Dave Davies has been known to add snippets of 'Hello, I Love You' during solo live performances of 'All Day And All Of The Night' as a sarcastic commentary on the subject.
 When the Doors played the song in concert, Morrison was occasionally dismissive and left the vocal chores to Manzarek.